vigneshsriram/CS_561_Database/README.md

 # CS_561_Database
 Here we have one table called as the Sales table.
-We write SQL queries using postgreSQL and the get the same result using Java code(without saving the table in the memory)
+We write SQL queries and fetch data from the sales table.
+The same queries are also written in Java.

 Use the load_sales_table.sql to create the sales table.
 After creating the sales table load the sales table.